 The following encoding, known as the real indefinite QNaN, has special significance in the handling of floating-point exceptions:

-Infinities and NaNs will be discussed further in Part IV.
+Infinities and NaNs will be discussed further in Part III.